About the course

 Performance at interview

 Whilst interviews are not mandatory, they are a normal part of the admissions process.
 Typically, only candidates who satisfy the minimal requirements and whose research interests overlap with an identified member of the academic staff will be interviewed.
+These interviews are normally conducted by the identified academic supervisor and their research group, once a candidate has made contact.

-For departmental studentships, when available, interviews usually take place in February and will be conducted by at least two interviewers.
-The department aims to interview three applicants for each available place.
 If you are unable to come to Oxford for an interview it may be possible for it to be conducted by phone, Skype, or video-conference.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.